Welcome to Newcrest!

 All our team members are also rewarded with a host of great benefits, including:

-- Competitive salary commensurate with experience, skills, and qualifications
+- Competitive hourly rate of $52-$58 dependent on experience, skills, and qualifications

 - Ongoing training with continuous growth and development opportunities

 It is important to note that the safety and wellbeing of our team is our top priority.
 As such, we promote a drug and alcohol-free work environment through the use of mandatory pre-employment drug and alcohol testing.